 Driving to or returning from your vacation might suit you best during long weekends.
 Unfortunately, everyone else has the same idea.
 Instead, try to plan your journey during the week because this will save you a lot of time on the road.

 But whenever you set out, don’t forget to take a break every two hours.
+That means everyone.
+According to the U.S. National Safety Council, more than 40% of drivers have admitted to falling asleep at the wheel at least once during their time at the wheel.
 That allows you to stretch your legs and lets kids unleash some energy.

 Avoid major highways.

 Study a map before heading out because once that GPS is on, you’ll lose any perspective on alternative routes to your destination.
 In Europe, for example, skip the German A3 and A8 due to the great chance of getting stuck in traffic jams.
 The same goes for the A2 in Switzerland, the Austrian A10 as well as the French Boulevard Périphérique and Autoroute du Soleil.

 Ask for more driving tips!
 For example, ask locals at gas stations and rest stops where you’re likely to encounter traffic in the route ahead.

 If you drive an electric car, download an app that shows electric charging stations to plan a route with the necessary charging stops.

 Research the regulations in states along your route because rules of the road change from time to time and place to place.